Tool to convert Seabird cnv textfiles

 pip uninstall pycnv

-- If the standard parameters (C0,T0,p), (C1,T1,p) are available the Gibbs Sea water toolbox is used to calculate absolute salinity, SA, conservative temperature, CT, and potential temperature pt.
+If the standard parameters (C0,T0,p), (C1,T1,p) are available the Gibbs Sea water toolbox is used to calculate absolute salinity, SA, conservative temperature, CT, and potential temperature pt.
 The data is stored in a second field called computed data: cdata.
 E.g. cdata[‘SA00’].
+The code used to compute the properties are

 The package installs the executables:

-Plot the in Situ temperature and the conservative temperature of a CTD cast:
+Plot the absolute salinity and oxygen of a CTD cast:

 Lists all predefined stations (in terminal):